 Incidents escalated over the next few years.
 In 1793, the home of Pennsylvania excise officer Benjamin Wells was broken into twice.
 The first time, a mob of people forced their way in and assaulted Wells’ wife and children.

 The second incident involved six men in disguises who attacked Wells while he was at home.
 The intruders demanded Wells’ account books at gunpoint and insisted he resign his position.

 Attack on Bower Hill

 In the summer of 1794, federal marshal David Lenox began the process of serving writs to 60 distillers in western Pennsylvania who had not paid the tax.
 On July 14, Lenox accepted the services of tax collector and wealthy landowner John Neville as guide through Allegheny County.

 On July 15, they approached the home of William Miller, who refused to accept his summons.
-An argument ensued, and when Lenox and Neville rode off, they were face-to-face with an angry mob, armed with pitchforks and muskets—some were believed to be drunk.
+An argument ensued, and when Lenox and Neville rode off, they were face-to-face with an angry mob, armed with pitchforks and muskets—some in the crowd were believed to be drunk.

 Someone had told the mob that federal agents were dragging people away, but Lenox and Neville were allowed to pass once that was understood to be untrue.
 Nonetheless, a shot was fired as the two men rode away.